inform-us/requirements_specifications/informus/rules/pain.md

 1. Look at AMBER/RED category measurement intervals in that week
 2. Numerator = count of time intervals that are ≤ 1:00 hour for the AMBER/RED category
 3. Denominator = count of all AMBER/RED category time intervals (unadjusted)
-4. SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideance)
+4. SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guidance)
 5. Denominator (adjusted) = count all measurement intervals in the AMBER/RED category in that week that are >1:00 hours and ADD +1 to denominator for each one hour period greater than the permitted 1:00 hours
 6. For example: (i) an 2:01hr (2:01-3:00) measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 1:00hr over the permitted four hours for this category; (ii) 3:01hr (3:01-4:00) measurement interval will count as 3 in the adjusted denominator; (iii) 4:01hr (4:01-5:00) measurement interval will count as 4 in the adjusted denominator etc...
 7. Generate percentage of measurement intervals for that week that are 1:00 hour or less: numerator / denominator (adjusted)